The War of 1812: Objects from the Collection

 This creamware pitcher commemorating the end of the War of 1812 depicts a soldier standing on a lion—representing Britain—and gesturing toward a merchant ship under sail.
 American flags and weapons of war ornament the cartouche.
 Many different versions of this print appear on pitchers, bowls, and plates, and each usually includes the words “By Virtue and Valour We Have F reed Our Country, Extended Our Commerce, and Laid the Foundation of a Great Empire.

-Alexandria Archaeology Museum Collection, excavated from a residential site at 414 King Street, Site 44AX91 4KSW-19.
+Alexandria Archaeology Museum, excavated from a residential site at 414 King Street, Site 44AX91 4KSW-19.
 Photo by Gavin Ashworth, Courtesy Ceramics in America.